JonathanCamenzuli/TheOfficeEpisodeGenerator/README.md

 <img src="/gitImages/TheOfficeEpisodeGeneratorLogo.png" alt="The Office Episode Generator Logo">

-A Python-based program that generates a random episode from The Office (U.S).
+A Python-based program that generates and opens a random episode from The Office (U.S).

 # Requirements and Dependencies